sanderfu/TTK4145-ElevatorProject/README.md

 ## Usage

-This is a *Makefile* project which exists of three different programs, combining to form the complete system.
+This is a *Makefile* project which consits of three different programs, combining to form the complete system.
 The usage of the Makefile is the following is the following